 SEC.
 1. OFFICERS.

-The Officers of the Association shall be the three individuals elected by the membership to hold the following positions for four-year terms.
+The Officers of the Association shall be the four individuals elected by the membership to hold the following positions for four-year terms, with the opportunity to extend in cases of exceptional service.

 SEC.
 2. POWERS AND DUTIES.